Skip to main content

 Technical Analysis

-CVE-2025-9074 is a critical vulnerability identified in Docker Desktop version 4.25 that allows local Linux containers to access the Docker Engine API through the configured Docker subnet (default 192.168.65.7:2375).
-This exposure occurs regardless of whether Enhanced Container Isolation (ECI) is enabled or if the option "Expose daemon on tcp://localhost:2375 without TLS" is disabled.
-The vulnerability stems from an improper exposure of resources to an incorrect security sphere (CWE-668), meaning that containers, which should be isolated, can interact directly with the Docker Engine API.
-This API access enables attackers to execute privileged commands such as controlling existing containers, creating new containers, managing images, and potentially escalating privileges.
-In particular, on Docker Desktop for Windows using the WSL backend, the vulnerability can allow mounting the host drive with the same privileges as the user running Docker Desktop, significantly increasing the risk of host compromise.
-The CVSS 4.0 score of 9.3 (critical) reflects the high impact on confidentiality, integrity, and availability, combined with low attack complexity and no required privileges or authentication, although user interaction is required.
-No known exploits are currently in the wild, but the potential for abuse is substantial given the broad control over the Docker environment that this vulnerability grants.
+CVE-2025-9074 is a critical vulnerability affecting Docker Desktop version 4.25, categorized under CWE-668 (Exposure of Resource to Wrong Sphere).
+This flaw allows local Linux containers running within Docker Desktop to access the Docker Engine API through the default Docker subnet IP 192.168.65.7 on port 2375.
+Notably, this access is possible regardless of whether Enhanced Container Isolation (ECI) is enabled or the "Expose daemon on tcp://localhost:2375 without TLS" option is configured.
+The Docker Engine API is a powerful interface that controls container lifecycle operations, image management, and other privileged Docker functions.
+Exploiting this vulnerability enables an attacker with access to a container to execute privileged commands against the Docker daemon, including creating, modifying, or deleting containers and images.
+In environments such as Docker Desktop for Windows using the WSL backend, the vulnerability further permits mounting the host filesystem with the same privileges as the user running Docker Desktop, significantly increasing the risk of host compromise.
+The vulnerability has a CVSS 4.0 base score of 9.3, reflecting its critical severity due to high impact on confidentiality, integrity, and availability, combined with relatively low attack complexity and no required privileges or authentication.
+Although no known exploits are currently reported in the wild, the potential for abuse is substantial given the widespread use of Docker Desktop in development and production environments.
+The vulnerability arises from improper resource isolation, allowing containers to interact with the Docker daemon in unintended ways, breaking the expected security boundaries between containers and the host system.

 Potential Impact